ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Camera width/height:

-You can usualy leave this on 0 and the program will automaticaly determine the correct width and height.
+You can usually leave this on 0 and the program will automaticaly determine the correct width and height.

-On some cameras, and usualy with OBS, the camera will be opened with the wrong resolution and aspect ratio.
+On some cameras, and usually with OBS, the camera will be opened with the wrong resolution and aspect ratio.
 In that case, replace these values with the correct ones.

 #### Camera latency:

 An experimental feature.
 In theory, this should tell SteamVR how old the positions we are sending are.
-It doesnt seem to do exactly that, however, but still improves latency.
+It doesn't seem to do exactly that, however, but still improves latency.

-You can usualy set this to 1, which seems to improve latency and reduce delay.
+You can usually set this to 1, which seems to improve latency and reduce delay.

 #### Open camera settings:

 Experimental.
-Should open camera settings, but doesnt seem to work.
+Should open camera settings, but doesn't seem to work.
 You can try it, it may work for you.

 #### Use chessboard calibration: